DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/pipeline/podman.md

 1. The final image name
 2. Platforms to be built
 3. Build multi-architecture image
-4. Log in to the image repository
+4. Log in to the container registry
 5. Push the image

 The final built image will contain images for both amd64 and arm64 platforms: